Distribution-free inference with hierarchical data: Application to forecasting with dynamical system model

 Our study is inspired by the generation of ensembles of climate forecasts created by running a simulator over a collection of perturbed initial conditions.
 These so-called ``initial condition ensembles'' help decision-makers account for uncertainties in forecasts when developing climate change mitigation and response plans \citep{mankin2020value}.
 Similar ensembles are used for weather forecasting; for instance, the European Centre for Medium-Range Weather Forecasts (ECMWF) notes: \begin{quote} An ensemble weather forecast is a set of forecasts that present the range of future weather possibilities.
 Multiple simulations are run, each with a slight variation of its initial conditions and with slightly perturbed weather models.
 These variations represent the inevitable uncertainty in the initial conditions and approximations in the models. \citep{ecmwf} \end{quote}

-\paragraph{Overview of experiment.} For this experiment,\footnote{Code to reproduce this experiment is available at \url{https://github.com/rebeccawillett/Distribution-free-inference-with-hierarchical-data}.} our task will be to \emph{predict the future state of the system}, looking ahead from current time $t=0$ to future time $t=T$.
+\paragraph{Overview of experiment.} In the context of this paper, we seek to take an initial condition and generate a prediction interval that contains all ensemble forecasts with high probability.
+Specifically, we apply HCP and HCP$^2$ to a dynamical system dataset generated from the Lorenz 96 (L96) model.
+For this experiment,\footnote{Code to reproduce this experiment is available at \url{https://github.com/rebeccawillett/Distribution-free-inference-with-hierarchical-data}.} our task will be to \emph{predict the future state of the system} looking ahead from current time $t=T_0$ to future time $t=T$.
 We will consider two different choices of $T$ for defining both an easier task (near-future prediction with a low value of $T$) and a harder task (prediction farther into the future, with a higher value of $T$).
-We will see that, while HCP provides marginal coverage (as guaranteed by the theory) for both tasks, second-moment coverage only appears to hold empirically for the easier task; consequently, HCP$^2$ is able to return intervals that are only barely wider for the easier near-future prediction task, but for the harder task must return substantially wider intervals in order to achieve a second-moment coverage guarantee.
+We will see that, while HCP provides marginal coverage (as guaranteed by the theory) for both tasks, it empirically achieves the second-moment coverage guarantee for only the easier task; consequently, HCP$^2$ is able to return intervals that are only barely wider for the easier near-future prediction task, but for the harder task must return substantially wider intervals in order to achieve a second-moment coverage guarantee.